 Thai-inspired marinated grilled chicken is packed with flavors of coconut milk, curry paste, soy, garlic and maple syrup – and it’s super versatile with so many ways to serve it.

-Marinating: It’s best to let the chicken marinate for 3-4 hours or overnight in the fridge, but if I don’t have time, I let it sit on the counter marinating for 30-40 minutes.
+- It’s best to let the chicken marinate for 3-4 hours or overnight in the fridge, but if I don’t have time, I let it sit on the counter marinating for 30-40 minutes.

-Chicken: I always prefer to use boneless chicken thighs as they are juicier and less likely to become dry.
+I always prefer to use boneless chicken thighs as they are juicier and less likely to become dry.
 Breasts are fine, too, in this recipe because of the marinade.
 In fact, feel free to make this recipe with bone-in chicken as long as you grill the chicken for longer.
 I opt for Kosher chicken if it’s available because it is pre-brined and so flavorful.
 One last thing – if you have big eaters or want leftovers, I suggest doubling the recipe.

-Sauce: The sauce (made from the marinade) adds extra richness and flavor for those who love sauce on just about anything (like me).
+The sauce (made from the marinade) adds extra richness and flavor for those who love sauce on just about anything (like me).
 I usually just serve it on the side for people to add if they choose.
 Note that the sauce is dairy free despite the coconut milk which is not actually milk.

 The pictures show two serving suggestions for the chicken – the one above where the chicken tops a salad of quinoa, spinach, broccoli and mango; and the other which includes sides of rice and asparagus.
 I serve both with the sauce of course.

-Ways To Serve Marinated Grilled Chicken
+Ways To Serve Thai Grilled Chicken

 - Grilled with sides: My favorite is straight off the BBQ with some great sides like Grilled Charred Onions, Sweet and Tangy Grilled Eggplant and Fresh Mango Salad.